openfl/lime-vscode-extension/README.md

 # Using Development Builds

-### Install Visual Studio Code, Insider Build
+### Install Visual Studio Code

-Go to https://code.visualstudio.com/insiders and install
+Go to https://code.visualstudio.com/download and install

 ### Disable auto-updates

-Open the Insider's Build, then go to "Preferences" > "Settings".
+Open Visual Studio Code, then go to "Preferences" > "Settings".
 This will open a text editor.

 In the window, add the following value: